Healthy UNH Blogger: Kelley Simpson, All Entries

 UNH Health Services offers tobacco cessation programs and wants to help our campus become smoke-free.
 They reported that 5 out of 6 UNH students do not smoke and 7 out of the 10 smokers want to quit.
-You can visit Health Services website for more information, and also check out their YouTube video to learn about some statistics and cigarette smoking rules on UNH campus!Tagged In: bronchitis, carcinogens, cigarette, costs, emphysema, habit, Health care costs, health costs, Healthy UNH, insurance premiums, Kelley Simpson, lung cancer, smoke-free, smoking, smoking cessation, tobacco, UNH Health Services
+You can visit Health Services website for more information, and also check out their YouTube video to learn about some statistics and cigarette smoking rules on UNH campus!Tagged In: bronchitis, carcinogens, cigarette, costs, emphysema, habit, Health Care Consumerism, Health care costs, health costs, Healthy UNH, insurance premiums, Kelley Simpson, lung cancer, smoke-free, smoking, smoking cessation, tobacco, UNH Health Services

 By: Kelley Simpson